How Should Companies Handle a Ransomware Attack?

 Share this article:

-In a ransomware attack, a hacker takes over control of company systems, including websites, servers, and data.
-The ransomware attack encrypts data and systems, which incapacitates all functionality, leaving users locked out.
-Typically, attackers demand payment to decrypt the information or else destroy or sell data and intellectual property.
+In a ransomware attack, a criminal takes control of a company's systems, including websites, servers, and data.
+Once the cybercriminals have control of your systems, they encrypt the information, which incapacitates all functionality, leaving users locked out.

 What Are the Signs of a Ransomware Attack?

 A ransomware attack can have a devastating impact on a company.
-There are the mitigation costs, including potentially having to pay a ransom to free up systems.
+There are mitigation costs, including potentially having to pay a ransom to free up systems.
 There are also costs of assessing and cleaning up any damage, communicating to customers and employees, and addressing any cybersecurity gaps that led to the attack.

 How should companies handle a ransomware attack?
 It starts with knowing the signs of a ransomware attack, how to handle them, and how to reduce risk.